-What’s the secret to no mayo potato salad?
+The secret to no mayo potato salad?
+Cashew mayo.

-Instead of mayonnaise, our secret ingredient in this no mayo potato salad is…cashews!
-That’s right, we’ve made a vegan mayonnaise out of cashews, and man is it good.
-How to make vegan mayonnaise?
-It’s very simple to make vegan mayonnaise, the basic steps are:
+Instead of mayonnaise, the secret ingredient in this no mayo potato salad is…cashew mayonnaise!
+That’s right, it’s an easy vegan mayonnaise out of cashews.
+And man, is it good!
+(Promise.
+You’ll be blown away!)
+How to make vegan mayo?
+Here are the basic steps:

 - Soak your cashews.
-Soaking cashews makes them break down enough to form a cashew cream when blended.
-Using a high speed blender is best for blending the cashews, but you can also use a regular blender and soak a bit longer.
-The longer you soak the cashews the better.
-Soak them overnight if you think of it; otherwise, you can get away with just soaking them while you’re making the remainder of the salad.
+This softens them so that they form a cashew cream when blended.
+A high speed blender is best for this task, but you can also use a regular blender and soak a bit longer.
+The longer you soak the cashews, the better.
+You can even soak them overnight to make for the creamiest texture!

 - Blend the soaked cashews with seasonings.
-Once the cashews are soaked, give them a whir with the remaining ingredients.
-In our cashew mayonnaise recipe, yellow mustard plays a key role, along with white wine vinegar, garlic powder, and maple syrup to soften the flavors.
-The result is a very, very tasty creamy spread that tastes like mayonnaise, but fully vegan and dairy-free!
+Give the soaked cashews a whiz in the blender with the remaining ingredients.
+Yellow mustard plays a key role, along with white wine vinegar, garlic powder, and a touch of maple syrup.
+The result is a very tasty creamy spread that tastes like mayonnaise, but it’s 100% plant based (vegan) and dairy-free!

-The second secret of our best healthy potato salad to discover was, what are the other elements in a classic picnic potato salad?
-You know, the kind your Grandma makes, or the kind you can pick up from the grocery deli counter.
-I wanted to meld our no mayo potato salad concept with the classic version.
-I did quite a bit of research into classic picnic potato salad, and here’s what I found:
+Now aside from the mayo: what are the other elements in a classic picnic potato salad?
+We’re talking the kind your Grandma makes, or the one from the grocery deli counter.
+We wanted to meld this no mayo potato salad concept with the classic version.
+After a bit of research, here’s what we found:

 - Use Yukon gold potatoes.
-Yukon gold potatoes are perfect for classic picnic potato salad because they hold their shape when boiling, and also absorb the creamy sauce.
+Yukon gold potatoes are perfect for classic picnic potato salad because they hold their shape when boiling, and absorb the creamy sauce in just the right way.